TouchBistro/gehen/README.md

   <service-name>: # The name of the ECS service
     cluster: string # The ECS cluster the service is in
     url: string # The URL to use to check that the new version has been deployed
+    updateStrategy: current | latest # Which task definition revision should be used
 scheduledTasks: # A map of ECS scheduled tasks
   <scheduled-task-name>: # The name of the ECS scheduled task
 ```